 Our upper secondary school (lukio) has two units: Maunula Upper Secondary School (Maunulan yhteiskoulun lukio) and Helsinki Math School (Helsingin matematiikkalukio).
 Maunula Upper Secondary School offers education in Finnish according to the National Core Curriculum for Upper Secondary Schools.
 Helsinki Math School follows the national core curriculum, but it has a special focus on mathematics and science, and its own course selection in these subjects.

 All our upper secondary school students can choose from a wide selection of courses, especially in arts, sciences, and sports.
-We offer our students the opportunity to continue in the same study paths that they have started in our secondary school.
+We offer our students the opportunity to continue in the same study paths that they have started in our lower secondary school.
 Our math school focuses especially on mathematics and sciences, and has the widest selection of math courses in Finland.

 Students apply to both schools in Yhteishaku.
 Students that apply to Maunula Upper Secondary School will be selected according to their grade point average for the theoretical subjects in the basic education certificate.
 Students that apply to Helsinki Math School will additionally take part in an entrance exam, and will be selected according to both their success in the exam and their grade point average in the basic education certificate.